50+ UK Business Loan Statistics 2024

 In June 2023, the annual growth rate of borrowing by small-to-medium enterprises (SMEs) was down 4.2% on the previous June – up from -4.3% in May 2023.

-A mini infographic documenting changes to the Bank of England's base rate in 2022 and the SME lending rate in June 2023.
+A mini infographic documenting changes to the Bank of England's base rate in 2023

 How much is the UK business loans market worth?

-The latest UK business lending statistics found that gross lending for UK businesses is projected to reach £496 billion in 2023 – a 4% rise from 2022 (£477 billion) – the highest figure recorded since 2011.
+The latest UK business lending statistics found that gross lending for UK businesses is projected to be valued at £488.1 billion in 2024 – a 2% fall from 2023 (£496 billion).

 UK business lending has increased significantly since 2016, when it stood at just over £389 billion.
 By 2020, this figure had climbed by 15% to £447.3 billion before falling slightly (-2%) in 2021.
 By 2022, it had risen again by 4% compared to the previous year.